 AWH4T is a Housing First community, and ensures all providers are committed to this approach.
 This includes the right to housing without preconditions and that all people deserve housing.
 This means there are no sobriety or treatment preconditions, no mandated services, and no requirements around education, income, or employment to access housing.
 Throughout the AWH4T community, we are committed to reducing barriers in all types of housing including permanent housing, transitional housing, and shelter.
-Additionally, terminations from programs are rare.
+Additionally, terminations from programs are rare and prioritizing permanent housing programs such as RRH, PSH, and Joint TH-RRH follow housing first principles at the system level.